 Enter new UNIX password: Retype new UNIX password:

-In this scenario, you will want to consider using the recovery environment to prepare your data for re-deployment or attempt to resolve the issues with the PAM configuration or file system.
+If the problem persists after resetting the Droplet’s password, consider using the recovery environment to prepare your data for re-deployment or attempt to resolve the issues with the PAM configuration or file system.

 Below are some troubleshooting methods and solutions to common SSH authentication errors.